HorizenOfficial/horizen-academy-v2/docs/interoperability/zendoo.md

 ![recursive factorial](/img/zendoo/recursive-factorial.jpg)

-In the example above, the recursive function starts with the first recursive case:

-$$
-5! = 5 \cdot 4!\
-$$

-then starts another instance of the function that computes 4! - and so on.
+In the example above, the recursive function starts with the first recursive case $5! = 5 \cdot 4!\$ then starts another instance of the function that computes 4! - and so on.
 This continues until the base case is reached.

 The base case is the factorial of the number 2, which equals **2**.